 After graduating from Sheridan, White also earned a diploma in Massage Therapy, certificates in acupuncture, Craniosacral, Neural Manipulation and Visceral Manipulation, and Sports Massage.
 Now, alongside his extensive volunteer commitments, he has also built a successful private practice based at Physiohealth Studios in downtown Toronto.
 He treats a wide range of clientele, from weekend warriors to patients who need to resolve longstanding health issues.
 Linda Murdough, who suffered a neck injury as a teenager, underwent years of physiotherapy and chiropractic care without significant progress.
 “After a couple of years working with Jason, I gained full flexibility in my neck to an extent I never imagined possible,” she says.
 “He has a rare gift, and his empathy and ability to build a connection with his clients is exceptional.”

-Next February, White will take those skills to the world stage again, when he joins Canada’s Core Health and Science Team at the 2018 Winter Olympics in South Korea.
-So, how does he balance extended periods of time away with maintaining his private practice?
+So, how does he balance the needs of those clients alongise extended periods of time away?
 “I plan ahead.
 I prepare home treatment programs for many of my patients, and I also count on support from my colleagues,” he explains.
 “I enjoy the travel and the professional experience, and I manage my life and commitments to make it all possible.”